mukul4u2005/weblogic-operator-on-openshift/README.md

 docker login $(oc get route default-route -n openshift-image-registry --template='{{ .spec.host }}')
 ```

-When prompted, enter your OpenShift username, and the token from Step 3 above.
+When prompted, enter your OpenShift username, and the token from before.
 (The token will look like `sha256~xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx`, do not enter the `oc` command).

 Tag and push our newly created image to the OpenShift registry by running the following commands: